 - To refine the grain size.

-- To improve the machinability of low carbon steel.
+- Improve the machinability of low carbon steel.

-- To increase the strength of medium carbon steel.
+- Increase the strength of medium carbon steel.

-- To improve the mechanical properties of the medium Carbon Steel.
+- And also To improve the mechanical properties of the medium Carbon Steel.

 Differences between Annealing and Normalizing:

 |1.||Steel parts are gradually cooled in a furnace.||Steel parts are gradually cool in still air|